 Cumulative losses in recent years are the most compelling form of negative evidence considered by management in this determination.
-For the year ended December 31, 2016, management has determined that based on all available evidence, a valuation allowance of \$37,675 is appropriate.
+For the years ended December 31, 2017 and 2016, management has determined that based on all available evidence, a valuation allowance of \$27,446 and \$37,675, respectively, is appropriate.

-As of December 31, 2016, the Company had approximately \$98,211 of federal and \$73,324 of state loss carryforwards available to reduce taxable income.
-The loss carryforwards expire through 2036.
+As of December 31, 2017, the Company had approximately \$98,804 of federal and \$70,517 of state loss carryforwards available to reduce taxable income.
+The loss carryforwards expire through 2037.
+In addition, at December 31, 2017, the Company had approximately \$955 of federal and \$614 of state contribution carryforwards available to reduce taxable income.